cedar-policy/cedar-go/README.md

 While in development (0.x.y), each tagged release may contain breaking changes.

+## Change log

+### New features in 0.2.x

+- A programmatic AST is now available in the `ast` package.
+- Policy sets can be marshaled and unmarshaled from JSON.
+- Policies can also be marshaled to Cedar text.

 ### Upgrading from 0.1.x to 0.2.x

 - The Cedar value types have moved from the `cedar` package to the `types` package.
 - The PolicyIDs are now `strings`, previously they were numeric.
+- Errors and reasons use the new `PolicyID` form.
-Combining multiple parsed Cedar files now involves coming up with IDs for each statement in those files.
-It's best to create an empty `NewPolicySet` then parse individual files using `NewPolicyListFromBytes` and subsequently use `PolicySet.Add` to add each of the policy statements.
+- Combining multiple parsed Cedar files now involves coming up with IDs for each statement in those files.
+It's best to create an empty `NewPolicySet` then parse individual files using `NewPolicyListFromBytes` and subsequently use `PolicySet.Store` to add each of the policy statements.
 - The Cedar `Entity` and `Entities` types have moved from the `cedar` package to the `types` package.
-- Stronger typing is being used in many more places.
+- Stronger typing is being used in many places.
+- The `Value` method `Cedar() string` was changed to `MarshalCedar() []byte`

 ## Security